Cogno-Marco/smslibrary/README.md

 requestPermissions(new String[]{Manifest.permission.SEND_SMS, Manifest.permission.RECEIVE_SMS}, SMS_PERMISSIONS_CUSTOM_CODE);
 ```

+### Cleanup
+When Activities or Services using `SMSManager` are destroyed, you must call
+`SMSManager.onDestroy(Context)`, otherwise sent and delivery confirmation of SMS you sent might not
+work properly.

 ### Creating a new message
 When you want to send a message you should create it first to make sure it's valid:
 ```java